We care for some seriously ill and vulnerable patients, for whom coronavirus (COVID-19) remains a serious health risk.

 The team continue to review and prioritise new referrals.

-If we have had to delay your appointment or admission, we are sorry for this inconvenience and will be in touch with you once we are able to start booking routine activity again.
+If we have had to delay your appointment or admission, we are sorry for this inconvenience.

 The CPAP support line continues to operate as normal on 01223 638526.